-- Expiration of tax increment financing districts, rural housing incentive districts, neighborhood revitalization areas, or other property tax rebate or redirection programs; - Certain bond and interest payments; - Certain special assessments; - Court judgments or settlements of legal actions against the cities or counties, as well as legal costs directly related to such judgments or settlements; - Expenditures specifically mandated by federal or state law becoming effective after July 1, 2015; and - Expenses relating to certain federal, state, or local disasters or emergencies declared by a federal or state official (including certain financial emergencies).
-Boards of county commissioners could request the Governor to declare such disaster or emergency.
+- Court judgments or settlements of legal actions against the cities or counties, as well as legal costs directly related to such judgments or settlements; - Expenditures specifically mandated by federal or state law becoming effective after July 1, 2015; - Expenses relating to certain federal, state, or local disasters or emergencies declared by a federal or state official (including certain financial emergencies).
+Boards of county commissioners could request the Governor to declare such disaster or emergency; and - Expenditures used exclusively for increased law enforcement, fire protection or emergency medical services above the rate of inflation.
+Such expenditures could not be utilized for the construction or remodeling of buildings.